Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Introduction

 Event extraction (EE), traditionally modeled as detecting trigger words and extracting corresponding arguments from plain text, plays a vital role in natural language processing since it can produce valuable structured information to facilitate a variety of tasks, such as knowledge base construction, question answering, language understanding, etc.

-In recent years, with the rising trend of digitalization within various domains, such as finance, legislation, health, etc., EE has become an increasingly important accelerator to the development of the business in those domains.
-Take the financial domain as an example, continuous economic growth has witnessed exploding volumes of digital financial documents, such as financial announcements in a specific stock market as shown in Figure~\ref{fig:ann_growth}, specified as the \textit{Chinese financial announcements} (ChFinAnn).
-While forming up a gold mine, such large amounts of announcements call EE for facilitating people to extract valuable structured information hidden in massive plain text to sense emerging risks and find profitable opportunities.
+In recent years, with the rising trend of digitalization within various domains, such as finance, legislation, health, etc., EE has become an increasingly important accelerator to the development of business in those domains.
+Take the financial domain as an example, continuous economic growth has witnessed exploding volumes of digital financial documents, such as financial announcements in a specific stock market as Figure~\ref{fig:ann_growth} shows, specified as \textit{Chinese financial announcements} (ChFinAnn).
+While forming up a gold mine, such large amounts of announcements call EE for assisting people in extracting valuable structured information to sense emerging risks and find profitable opportunities timely.

 Given the necessity of applying EE on the financial domain, the specific characteristics of financial documents as well as those within many other business fields, however, raise two critical challenges to EE, particularly \textit{arguments-scattering} and \textit{multi-event}.
 Specifically, the first challenge indicates that arguments of one event record may scatter across multiple sentences of the document, while the other one reflects that a document is likely to contain multiple such event records.
-To intuitively illustrate these challenges, we show a typical ChFinAnn document with two \textit{Equity Pledge} event records in Figure~\ref{fig:pledge_example}, where \textit{ID} denotes the sentence index.
-For the first event, the entity\footnote{In this paper, we use ``entity'' as a general notion that includes named entities, numbers, percentages, etc, for brevity.} ``[SHARE1]'' is the correct \textit{Pledged Shares} at the sentence level (\textit{ID 5}).
+To intuitively illustrate these challenges, we show a typical ChFinAnn document with two \textit{Equity Pledge} event records in Figure~\ref{fig:pledge_example}.
+For the first event, the entity\footnote{In this paper, we use ``entity'' as a general notion that includes named entities, numbers, percentages, etc., for brevity.} ``[SHARE1]'' is the correct \textit{Pledged Shares} at the sentence level (\textit{ID 5}).
 However, due to the capital stock increment (\textit{ID 7}), the correct \textit{Pledged Shares} at the document level should be ``[SHARE2]''.
 Similarly, ``[DATE3]'' is the correct \textit{End Date} at the sentence level (\textit{ID 9}) but incorrect at the document level (\textit{ID 10}).
-Moreover, some summarized arguments, such as ``[SHARE5]'' and ``[RATIO]'', often occur at the end of the document.
+Moreover, some summative arguments, such as ``[SHARE5]'' and ``[RATIO]'', are often stated at the end of the document.